opencog/learn/run-common/README.md

 * `submit-one.pl`: Script to send single sentences to the cogserver.
   Used for pair-counting, MST-parsing and MPG-parsing.

+* `socket-send.pl`: Network interface to the cogserver.
+Used by above.

 * `file-split-process.sh`: helper script.
 This is used when the text appears in conventional paragraphs; it will split the paragraphs into individual sentences.
 It handles each text file, moving the file to